 Some sore throats are caused by streptococcus and will need antibiotic treatment.
 The only way to be sure if the sore throat is caused by strep is to have a throat culture done.
 This is a simple test that can be done in a few minutes in your physician's office.

-If your child has or develops one or more of the symptoms listed below with the sore throat it may be a strep throat:
+If your child has or develops one or more of the symptoms listed below for a sore throat, it may be strep throat:

 - Spots on tonsils or throat

 - Abdominal pain

 If any of these symptoms are present call your child's physician for advice.
 Early and adequate treatment can help prevent spread of the illness or serious complications like rheumatic fever, kidney damage, heart disease or arthritis.

 Once appropriate therapy is started your child should start feeling better in a day or two and will not be considered contagious after two days of antibiotics.
 Your child's rapid and complete recovery can be helped by following these guidelines:

 DO NOT STOP THE MEDICATION WHEN YOUR CHILD FEELS BETTER.

 Insist that each dose of medicine is taken as prescribed.